Zurich: Early history

 In the 5th century, the Germanic Alemanni tribe settled in the Swiss Plateau.
 The Roman castle remained standing until the 7th century.
-A Carolingian castle, built on the site of the Roman castle by the grandson of Charlemagne, Louis the German, is mentioned in 835 (in castro Turicino iuxta fluvium Lindemaci).
+A Carolingian castle, built on the site of the Roman castle by the grandson of Charlemagne, Louis the German, is mentioned in 835 (in Castro Turicino iuxta fluvium Lindemaci).
 Louis also founded the Fraumünster abbey in 853 for his daughter Hildegard.
-He endowed the Benedictine convent with the lands of Zürich, Uri, and the Albis forest, and granted the convent immunity, placing it under his direct authority.
+He endowed the Benedictine convent with the lands of Zurich, Uri, and the Albis forest, and granted the convent immunity, placing it under his direct authority.
 In 1045, King Henry III granted the convent the right to hold markets, collect tolls, and mint coins, and thus effectively made the abbess the ruler of the city.

-Zürich gained Imperial immediacy (Reichsunmittelbarkeit, becoming an Imperial free city) in 1218 with the extinction of the main line of the Zähringer family and attained a status comparable to statehood.
+Zurich gained Imperial immediacy (Reichsunmittelbarkeit, becoming an Imperial free city) in 1218 with the extinction of the main line of the Zähringer family and attained a status comparable to statehood.
 During the 1230s, a city wall was built, enclosing 38 hectares, when the earliest stone houses on the Rennweg were built as well.
 The Carolingian castle was used as a quarry, as it had started to fall into ruin.

 Emperor Frederick II promoted the abbess of the Fraumünster to the rank of a duchess in 1234.
 The abbess nominated the mayor, and she frequently delegated the minting of coins to citizens of the city.
 The political power of the convent slowly waned in the 14th century, beginning with the establishment of the Zunftordnung (guild laws) in 1336 by Rudolf Brun, who also became the first independent mayor, i.e. not nominated by the abbess.

 An important event in the early 14th century was the completion of the Manesse Codex, a key source of medieval German poetry.
-The famous illuminated manuscript – described as "the most beautifully illumined German manuscript in centuries;" – was commissioned by the Manesse family of Zürich, copied and illustrated in the city at some time between 1304 and 1340.
-Producing such a work was a highly expensive prestige project, requiring several years work by highly skilled scribes and miniature painters, and it clearly testifies to the increasing wealth and pride of Zürich citizens in this period.
-The work contains 6 songs by Süsskind von Trimberg, who may have been a Jew, since the work itself contains reflections on medieval Jewish life, though little is known about him.
+The famous illuminated manuscript has been described as "the most beautifully illumined German manuscript in centuries."
+It was commissioned by the Manesse family of Zurich, and copied and illustrated in the city at some time between 1304 and 1340.
+Producing such a work was a highly expensive prestige project, requiring several years of work by highly skilled scribes and miniature painters, and it testifies to the increasing wealth and pride of Zurich citizens in this period.
+The work contains 6 songs by Süsskind von Trimberg.
+Von Trimberg may have been Jewish, since the work itself contains reflections on medieval Jewish life, though little is known about him.

-The first mention of Jews in Zürich was in 1273.
-Sources show that there was a synagogue in Zürich in the 13th century, implying the existence of a Jewish community.
-With the rise of the Black Death in 1349, Zürich, like most other Swiss cities, responded by persecuting and burning the local Jews, marking the end of the first Jewish community there.
-The second Jewish community of Zürich, formed towards the end of the 14th century, was short-lived, and Jews were expulsed and banned from the city from 1423 until the 19th century.
+The first mention of Jews in Zurich was in 1273.
+Sources show that there was a synagogue in Zurich in the 13th century, implying the existence of a Jewish community.
+With the rise of the Black Death in 1349, Zurich, like most other Swiss cities, responded by persecuting and burning the local Jews, marking the end of the first Jewish community there.
+The second Jewish community of Zurich formed towards the end of the 14th century, was short-lived, and Jews were expelled and banned from the city from 1423 until the 19th century.